CheViana/poc-files/README.md

 ### Create GKE cluster

 Create GCP project.
 Create GKE cluster - one zone, at least 3 nodes.
-2 vCPU, 8Gb mem, disk type standard 100Gb is fine for one node.
+2 vCPU, 8Gb mem, disk type standard or SSD 100Gb is fine.
+This is all for one node.
+Can do one node (or more) of type c2-standard-8.

 ### Bucket and transfer jobs